-Variable Selection
+Variable Selection and Weightings

 After the initial groups were defined and firms selected, balance sheet and income statement data were collected.
 Because of the large number of variables that are potentially significant indicators of corporate problems, a list of 22 potentially helpful variables (ratios) were compiled for evaluation.
-The variables are classified into five standard ratio categories, including liquidity, profitability, leverage, solvency, and activity.
-The ratios were chosen on the basis of their popularity in the literature and their potential relevancy to the study, and there were a few "new" ratios in this analysis.

-From the original list of 22 variables, five were selected as doing the best overall job together in the prediction of corporate bankruptcy.
+From the original list, five were selected as doing the best overall job together in the prediction of corporate bankruptcy.
 The contribution of the entire profile is evaluated and, since this process is essentially iterative, there is no claim regarding the optimality of the resulting discriminant function.